NVIDIA SDK Manager

 Update notifications to get the latest and greatest from NVIDIA.

-SDK Manager deploys NVIDIA DRIVE, Jetson and Clara SDKs.Learn more about NVIDIA DRIVE
+SDK Manager deploys NVIDIA DRIVE, Jetson, Clara AGX and DOCA SDKs.Learn more about NVIDIA DRIVE

 Learn more about NVIDIA Jetson

-- From a terminal window, install the Debian package with the command:
+- Ubuntu: from a terminal window, install the Debian package with the command:

 sudo apt install ./sdkmanager_[version]-[build#]_amd64.deb